 A prophet is not chosen because of communication skills, but rather their ability to hear God’s voice and accurately communicate what Father intends to say.
 Jeremiah 1:7 says, “Say whatever I command you” and verse 9 says, “I have put My words in your mouth.”

-- a wonderful and genuine group of those that love God’s heart and love the hearts of His people
+- Love God’s heart and love His people

-- those who blaze with holy fire against the forces of hell yet tenderly reach out to protect the afflicted of God’s flock
+- Are ablaze with holy fire against the forces of hell yet tenderly reach out to protect God’s flock

-The Church of the 21st century has, above all, a desperate need to hear the clear voice of the Lord’s intention.
+The Church of the 21st century has a desperate need to hear the clear voice of the Lord.
 For this to be a reality, the Church will need to hear both God’s heart and His word.
-For that in turn to become a reality, God must have vessels that are able to accurately hear His voice and intimately know the passions and concerns of His heart.
+Therefore, God must have vessels that are able to accurately hear His voice and intimately know the passions and concerns of His heart.